adaptant-labs/go-sql-rest-driver/README.md

 db, err := sql.Open("restsql", "http://localhost:9000/query/v1/")
 ```

+## Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 731678.

 ## License

 go-sql-rest-driver is licensed under the terms of the Apache 2.0 license, the full